The Old Guitarist: Analysis

-Elements in The Old Guitarist were carefully chosen to generate a reaction from the spectator.
+Elements of The Old Guitarist were carefully chosen to generate a reaction from the spectator.
 For example, the monochromatic color scheme creates flat, two-dimensional forms that dissociate the guitarist from time and place.
 In addition, the overall muted blue palette creates a general tone of melancholy and accentuates the tragic and sorrowful theme.
 The sole use of oil on panel causes a darker and more theatrical mood.
 Oil tends to blend the colors together without diminishing brightness, creating an even more cohesive dramatic composition.

 Furthermore, the guitarist, although muscular, shows little sign of life and appears to be close to death, implying little comfort in the world and accentuating the misery of his situation.
 Details are eliminated and scale is manipulated to create elongated and elegant proportions while intensifying the silent contemplation of the guitarist and a sense of spirituality.
 The large, brown guitar is the only significant shift in color found in the painting; its dull brown, prominent against the blue background, becomes the center and focus.
 The guitar comes to represent the guitarist's world and only hope for survival.
 This blind and poor subject depends on his guitar and the small income he can earn from his music for survival.
 Some art historians believe this painting expresses the solitary life of an artist and the natural struggles that come with the career.
 Therefore, music, or art, becomes a burden and an alienating force that isolates artists from the world.
 And yet, despite the isolation, the guitarist (artist) depends on the rest of society for survival.
 All of these emotions reflect Picasso's predicament at the time and his criticism of the state of society.
 The Old Guitarist becomes an allegory of human existence.

 Paul Mariani, a biographer of Wallace Stevens, presented his analysis of the painting as a counterpoint to objections raised by Stevens concerning the origin of his 1937 poem titled The Man With the Blue Guitar stating, "Despite his repeatedly denying it, Stevens does seem to have a particular painting in mind here: Picasso's 1903 The Old Guitarist, which portrays an old man with white hair and beard sitting distorted and cross-legged as he plays his guitar.
 If Picasso attempted to portray the world of poverty and abject misery, it was because that had been his own plight as a struggling young artist in Barcelona, where he painted many pictures including this one, of the poor.
 The painting is almost entirely done in monochromatic blues and blue-blacks, except for the guitar itself, which is painted in a slightly warmer brown.
 The man is blind but, no longer seeing the world around him, he sees more deeply into the reality within."

 In The Old Guitarist, Picasso may have drawn upon George Frederic Watts's 1886 painting of Hope, which similarly depicts a hunched, helpless musician with a distorted angular form and predominantly blue tone.